iwr-wasteless/iwr/README.md

 Again, please sign [this petition](https://secure.avaaz.org/en/community_petitions/Local_councils_Incentivize_waste_reduction_by_weighing_general_waste_and_charging_for_the_weight/) if you support this proposal.

 ## Acknowledgements
-Thanks a lot to Sofia Max, Adam Ray, Marco Morky, Dean Cooling, and others for your feedback.
+Thanks a lot to Sofia Max, Adam Ray, Violet/Marco Morky, Dean Cooling, and others for your feedback.